Engee documentation

 Details

-The frequency values for the polar pattern are specified as a real scalar or real vector string at .
-The frequencies lie within the frequency range specified by the Operating frequency vector (Hz) parameters.
+The frequency values for the polar radiation pattern are set as a real scalar or a real vector string. on .
+The frequencies are in the frequency range specified by the parameter Operating frequency vector (Hz).

 Dependencies